datmt/spring-boot-demo-english/demo-ratelimit-redis/README.md

 # spring-boot-demo-ratelimit-redis

-> 此 demo 主要演示了 Spring Boot 项目如何通过 AOP 结合 Redis + Lua 脚本实现分布式限流，旨在保护 API 被恶意频繁访问的问题，是 `spring-boot-demo-ratelimit-guava` 的升级版。
+> This demo mainly demonstrates how the Spring Boot project implements distributed throttling through AOP combined with Redis + Lua scripts, aiming to protect the API from malicious and frequent access, and is an upgraded version of 'spring-boot-demo-ratelimit-guava'.

-## 1. 主要代码
+## 1. Primary code

 ### 1.1. pom.xml